PolyAgent/from-bytes-to-borsch/README.md

 `fine-tuning` contains workflows and configs used to fine-tune LLMs to participate in "UNLP-2024" challenge.

-`benchmarks` contains scripts and workflows on how we evaluated the fine-tuned LLMs
+`benchmarks` contains scripts and workflows on how we evaluated the fine-tuned LLMs.

+`notebooks` contains python notebooks.

 # Citation